CityEngine: Features

 Python Scripting Interface: CityEngine provides ce.py as a built-in library.

 Facade Wizard: Rule creator and visual facade authoring tool.

 3D Format Support for Game Engines (VR/AR): Now the model built in CityEngine can be directly exported to Unreal Engine, with the loading capacity of tens of millions of polygons and tens of thousands of objects, as well as non-limited material textures.
 Meanwhile, exporting to Unity3D still requires users to use Autodesk Maya as a transfer station.

-Available for All Platforms: Available for Windows (64bit only), Mac OS X (64bit), and Linux (32/64bit).
+Available for the following Platforms: Available for Windows (64-bit only) and Linux (32/64-bit) (Mac support has been discontinued).

+Visual CGA: Node-based modeling and a carefully designed component library of architectural rules allow for interactive development and exploration of urban designs.